DexterWard/Jenkins-Terraform-Ansible-K8s/README.md

 The idea is to show a conceptual proof of all these technologies:

-- AWS for all the EC2 instances
+- AWS EC2 for the underlying infrastructure
-- Docker to deploy Jenkins inside
-- Jenkins to create and run the pipeline
+- Jenkins as CI/CD tool to run the pipeline
 - Terraform to create the K8s nodes
 - Ansible to provision the Kubernetes nodes
 - Kubeadm to build the K8s cluster
-- Python and flask to serve a web app
+- Python and flask to serve a web app on K8s
-- RDS as the database connected to the app
+- RDS as the database connected to the app to read and write data
 - Prometheus/Grafana to monitor the infrastructure
+- S3 bucket to act as remote backend for Terraform